metamorph-inc/openmeta-mms/docs/testbenches/03-PlaceAndRoute.rst

 embedded in the board template are used.
 If no board template is provided, then the EAGLE's default design rules are used.

-The autorouter obeys the design rules rules while building the signal routing for the board.
+The autorouter obeys the design rules while building the signal routing for the board.

 Board Dimensions